idavydov/godon-tutorial/README.md

 Time used:  1:46
 ```

-Codeml only know how to use a single CPU, that's part of the reason
+Codeml only knows how to use a single CPU, that's part of the reason
 the analysis took longer.
 But as you see, maximum likelihood values
 are very similar.